 Mr. Weis earned a Bachelors of Science Degree from North Central College in 1994 and went on to law school where he earned his Juris Doctorate and graduated Cum Laude from Northern Illinois University College of Law in 1997.

 Mr. Weis is a graduate of Oswego High School and currently resides in Yorkville, Illinois.
 Mr. Weis has two sons, Justin and Ryan.

-Mr. Weis was elected to the Board of Governors in July 2020.
+Mr. Weis has served on the Board of Governors since July 2020.